diogosilva96/application-core/samples/Application.Core.Mediator.Sample/README.md

-﻿# # Application.Core.Mediator.Sample
+﻿# Application.Core.Mediator.Sample

-Sample application demonstrating the usage of the `Application.Core.Mediator` library.
+This sample application demonstrates the usage of the `Application.Core.Mediator` library.

-The application has a request of type `Ping` that returns `Pong` and a handler of type `PingHandler`.
+## Overview

+The application includes the following components:

+- **Request**: A `Ping` request that returns a `Pong` response.
+- **Handler**: A `PingHandler` responsible for processing the `Ping` request.
-Two behaviors are used to decorate the handler:
+- **Behaviors**: Two behaviors that decorate the handler:
-- A `MeasurementBehavior` for measuring how long it takes to handle the request
+    - `MeasurementBehavior`: Measures the time taken to handle the request.
-- A `FluentValidationBehavior` for automatically validating the request before handling it
+    - `FluentValidationBehavior`: Automatically validates the request before it is processed.